techleadcoaching/coaching/README.md

 ## For Tech Leads

-1. **[Being a Tech Lead](./tech-leads/intro.md)** - essay on our take on the tech lead role, what it's like to be a tech lead, and why coaching and mentoring may be so useful
+1. **[Being a Tech Lead](./tech-leads/intro.md)** - essay on our take on the tech lead role, what it is like to be a tech lead, and why coaching and mentoring may be so useful
-2. **[Core Tech Lead Skills](./tech-leads/skills.md)** a survey of the core skills that we feel tech leads should consider developing
+2. **[Core Tech Lead Skills](./tech-leads/skills.md)** a survey of the core Pareto skills that we feel tech leads should consider developing
 3. **[How to Participate in Coaching](./tech-leads/being-coached.md)** - a brief guide on how to get the most out of tech lead coaching.

 ## For Tech Lead Coaches
-1. **[Yes You Can Coach](./coaches/intro.md)** - an intro that you, yes even YOU, can be a great tech lead coach and why you should
+1. **[Yes You Can Coach](./coaches/yes-you-can-coach.md)** - an intro that you, yes even YOU, can be a great tech lead coach and why you should
+2. **[Getting Started](./coachs/getting-started.md)** - how to get started as a coach
-2. **[The Tech Lead Coaching Model](./coaches/model.md)** - the coaching model, the core skills, and how to support your tech lead to the next level
+2. **[The Tech Lead Coaching Model](./coaches/model.md)** - the coaching model, a deep dive on the core Pareto skills, and how to support your tech lead to the next level
-3. **[Basic Dos and Don'ts](./coaches/mechanics.md)** - the basic mechanics of coaching such as scheduling and communicating
+3. **[Basic Dos and Don'ts](./coaches/mechanics.md)** - the basic mechanics of coaching such as scheduling, communicating, and focusing on coaching the tech lead -- not the problem

 ## Reading List